On the Role of Einstein-Cartan Gravity in Fundamental Particle Physics: Particle Masses via Torsion Energy Contribution

-Although this comparison is encouraging, it is unfortunate that the first term in eq. (\ref{result3}) diverges as ${r \rightarrow 0}$.
-But as we saw from eq.(\ref{milonni3}) with cutoff at Planck length we obtain
+The first term in Equation (\ref{result3}) diverges as ${r \rightarrow 0}$.
+If we set $r$ to Planck length we obtain

 which is close to Planck energy.
-Although finite, this is still an extremely large energy. \textit{But such a large energy for charged leptons is not realized in Nature}.
+Although finite, this is still an extremely large energy. {Such a large energy for charged leptons is never realised in Nature}.
 A natural question then is: Is there a negative mechanical energy that cancels out most of this energy to produce the observed rest mass-energy of leptons?
-We believe the answer lies in the second term of eq. (\ref{result3}), which -- as we saw above -- arises from the non-linear amelioration of the Dirac equation within the ECSK theory.
-Indeed, if we again set the Planck length cut-off for $r$ in the second term of eq. (\ref{result3}), then we obtain
+We believe the answer lies in the second term of Equation (\ref{result3}), which---as we saw above---arises from the non-linear amelioration of the Dirac equation within ECSK theory.
+Indeed, if~we again set the Planck length for $r$ in the second term of Equation (\ref{result3}), then we obtain

-Comparing this value with the electrostatic energy at the Planck length cut-off estimated in eq. (\ref{pl}) we see at once that the torsion-induced mechanical energy (\ref{meng}) can indeed counterbalance the huge electrostatic energy.
-This is a surprising observation, considering the widespread belief that ``the numerical differences which arise [between GR and ECSK theories] are normally very small, so that the advantages of including torsion are entirely theoretical'' \cite{Boos}.
+Comparing this value with the electrostatic energy at the Planck length estimated in Equation (\ref{pl}) we see at once that the torsion-induced mechanical energy in Equation (\ref{meng}) can indeed counterbalance the huge electrostatic energy.
+This is a surprising observation, considering the widespread belief that ``the numerical differences which arise [between GR and ECSK theories] are normally very small, so~that the advantages of including torsion are entirely theoretical'' \cite{Boos}.

 Moving forward to our goal of numerical estimates, let us note that whenever terms quadratic in spin happen to be negligible, then the ECSK theory is observationally indistinguishable from general relativity.
 Therefore, for post-general-relativistic effects, the density of spin-squared has to be comparable to the density of mass.
-The corresponding characteristic length scale, say for a nucleon, is referred to as the Cartan or Einstein-Cartan radius, defined as \cite{Trautman}\cite{Boos}
+The corresponding characteristic length scale, say for a nucleon, is~referred to as the Cartan or Einstein--Cartan radius \cite{Trautman,Boos}, defined as